CuongDuong2710/learning_build_your_own_blockchain/README.md

 3. Synchonize all datas in network
 4. Register and broadcast Node 5 in network
 5. Run `/consensus` to update blockchain in Node 5
+6. Run `/consensus` again, this chain of Node 5 has not been replaced

 ![Consensus!](./assets/images/section6_consensus_3.jpg "Consensus")